 In this step, we explore the Activiti Workflow browser which offers graphical editing of workflow process diagrams.

-If you did not do so already, set up the Activiti Workflow Engine
+If you did not do so already, set up version 5 of the Activiti Workflow Engine

 Explore Process Definition

 , a short string used as part of the file name.
 The file is named:

 It is placed in the "/resources/workflow/model" directory of the module for your workflow; in our example:

 You can directly edit the xml file or use the graphical Activiti Explorer to edit; iterating between them gives you many options to refine workflows.
 Here we explore the sample workflow using the graphical Activiti Explorer.

 - Select the sample file [labWork]/resources/workflow/model/labWorkflow.bpmn20.xml.
 You can find this file in the sample package you downloaded, or it will now also be installed in your server/optionalmodules directory on the same path.

 - Click Edit to see the process diagram.